-NJROTC IV

-Prerequisite: NJROTC III Credit: 1 unit
+NJROTC IV Grade Level: 12 Prerequisite: NJROTC III

 This course is a continuation of the NJROTC program.
 Additional areas covered include Cadets Staff Officer Organization and Implementation, Intelligence and National Security, Health Education, and Current Events.
 Additional emphasis is placed on demonstration of cadet leadership skills and techniques.
 Extracurricular offerings are the same as previous NJROTC courses.